mweidner037/articulated/README.md

 # articulated

-A TypeScript library for managing stable element identifiers in mutable lists, perfect for collaborative editing and other applications where elements need persistent identities despite insertions and deletions.
+A TypeScript library for managing stable element identifiers in mutable lists, intended for collaborative editing and other applications where elements need persistent identities despite insertions and deletions.

 [Demos](https://github.com/mweidner037/articulated-demos)

 ## Features

-- **Stable identifiers**: Elements keep their identity even as their indices change
+- **Stable identifiers**: Elements keep their identity even as their indices change.
-- **Efficient storage**: Optimized compression for sequential IDs
+- **Efficient storage**: Optimized compression for sequential IDs.
-- **Collaborative-ready**: Supports concurrent operations from multiple sources
+- **Collaboration-ready**: Designed to handle operations from multiple sources.
-- **Tombstone support**: Deleted elements remain addressable
+- **Tombstone support**: Deleted elements remain addressable.
-- **TypeScript-first**: Full type safety and excellent IDE integration

 ## Installation